 Job Announcements and Advertisements

-The ADEA generally makes it unlawful to include age preferences, age limitations, or specifications in job advertisements.
+Colorado workplace discrimination laws and the Age Discrimination in Employment Act generally makes it unlawful to include age preferences, age limitations, or specifications in job advertisements.
 A job notice or advertisement may specify an age limit only in the rare circumstances where age is shown to be a “bona fide occupational qualification” (BFOQ) reasonably necessary to the normal operation of the business.

 The ADEA does not specifically prohibit an employer from asking an applicant’s age or date of birth.
 However, because such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.